bhits/config-server/docs/docker-image-desc.md

 ## Using a custom configuration file

-To use custom `application.yml`, mount the file to the docker host and set the environment variable `spring.config.location`.
+To use a custom `application.yml`, mount the file to the docker host and set the environment variable `spring.config.location`.

 `docker run -v "/path/on/dockerhost/C2S_PROPS/config-server/application.yml:/java/C2S_PROPS/config-server/application.yml" -d bhits/config-server:latest --spring.config.location="file:/java/C2S_PROPS/config-server/"`

-## Configure config data Git repository
+## Configure a Config Data Git Repository

-`spring.cloud.config.server.git.uri` is location of property resources, default value is `file:/java/c2s-config-data`.
+`spring.cloud.config.server.git.uri` is the location of property resources, whose default value is `file:/java/c2s-config-data`.

-Example to mount config data git repository on dockerhost to config server container:
+Example to mount the [c2s-config-data]( https://github.com/bhits/c2s-config-data) Git repository on docker host to the Configuration Server container:

 `docker run -v "/path/on/dockerhost/C2S_PROPS/c2s-config-data:/java/c2s-config-data" -d bhits/config-server:latest"`

 ## Environment Variables

-When you start the config-server image, you can edit the configuration of the config-server instance by passing one or more environment variables on the command line.
+When you start the Configuration Server image, you can edit the configuration of the Configuration Server instance by passing one or more environment variables on the command line.

 ### JAR_FILE